Facilities Manual

 References:

 The University of California (University) was chartered in 1868 by the Constitution of the State of California; classes began in Oakland one year later.
-Today, with its ten campuses, national laboratory, a Division of Agriculture and Natural Resources, and numerous other units and affiliated institutions, the University is considered one of the largest and most renowned centers of higher education in the world.
+Today, with its ten campuses, national laboratory, Agriculture and Natural Resources, six academic health centers, and numerous other units and affiliated institutions, the University is one of the largest and most renowned centers of higher education in the world.

 (See Universitywide Organization Charts at the UCOP website.)